edanurhmrc/edanurhmrc/README.md

 I'm
 - working on Flutter

-- working as a Mobile Developer at [Mert Software & Electronics](https://mertyazilim.com.tr/tr/)
+- worked as a Mobile Developer at [Mert Software & Electronics](https://mertyazilim.com.tr/tr/)

 - improving myself by using different technologies with Flutter

 - sharing my experiences on [my medium account](https://medium.com/@edanurhmrc)

+- currently seeking new job opportunities.
+If you are interested, please reach out to me at edanurhmrc@gmail.com or connect with me on [my linkedIn account](https://www.linkedin.com/in/edanurhamurcu/).

 <br>